mrshD3IM05/ASCII-ART-WEB/README.md

 *   **`templates/pages/result.html` (Output)**:
     *   Displays the generated ASCII art inside a `<pre>` tag.
-    *   Provides a navigation link to return to the home page.
+    *   Provides a "Go Back" button to return to the home page.
     *   Fills the "content" block of `App.html`.

 *   **`templates/pages/error.html` (Error)**: